discordjs/guide/guide/creating-your-bot/README.md

 client.login(token);
 ```

 This is how you create a client instance for your Discord bot and login to Discord.
-The `Intents.FLAGS.GUILDS` intents option is necessary for your client to work properly.
+The `intents: [GatewayIntentBits.Guilds]` option is necessary for your client to work properly.

 Open your terminal and run `node index.js` to start the process.
 If you see "Ready!" after a few seconds, you're good to go!